h5bp/html5boilerplate.com/docs/README.markdown

-## Experimental branch for HTML5Boilerplate.com documentation
+# Experimental branch for the html5-boilerplate documentation

 ## Goals